 It probably wasn’t what he wanted.
 Then again, judging how his 1962 version of State Fair bombed out at the box office with audiences and critics alike (much in the same way many ill-advised deep fried “specialties” at state fairs tend to do each and every year) and would prove to be the last movie he ever directed might indicate it wasn’t the only thing in his career that didn’t quite work out the way he had intended.
 But that’s just one of the gambles people frequently take in Hollywood (just like when you order anything deep-fried at a fair).

-Set in Texas this time (presumably so co-star Tom Ewell's tender love song to his prized pig would seem less cumbersome), but filmed in California (presumably to spare Bobby Darin from receiving nightly beatings from Texans), Ferrer's State Fair retains the basic storyline: a family of four ‒ as portrayed by Journey to the Center of the Earth's Pat Boone, Pamela Tiffin, Tom Ewell, and Alice Faye (after a 17-year absence from film) ‒ goes to the fair.
-There, the kids wander off in search of something interesting to do (a favorite pastime of younglings at fairgrounds) while they're parents engage in different forms of midlife crises.
-But it's the '60s, back when people couldn't confront their own feelings just yet, so they break out in song instead.
+Set in Texas this time (presumably so co-star Tom Ewell’s tender love song to his prized pig would seem less cumbersome), but filmed in California (presumably to spare Bobby Darin from receiving nightly beatings from Texans), Ferrer’s State Fair retains the basic storyline: a family of four ‒ as portrayed by Pat Boone, Pamela Tiffin, Tom Ewell, and Alice Faye (after a 17-year absence from film) ‒ goes to the fair.
+There, the kids wander off in search of something interesting to do (a favorite pastime of younglings at fairgrounds) while they’re parents engage in different forms of midlife crises.
+But it’s the ’60s, back when people couldn’t confront their own feelings just yet, so they break out in song instead.

 Speaking of weird family outings, Bobby Darin co-stars here as a sleazy TV host after young Miss Tiffin, whose naïvety is just the thing his jailbait-lovin’ character is looking for (you know, much like the creepy carnies of today).
 The great Ann-Margret, no stranger to musicals, especially ones made in the ’60s, plays Pat Boone’s love interest.
 Mister Peepers‘ own Wally Cox is also featured, and ‒ if you look close enough ‒ you might spot a young Meat Loaf as a young boy in the stands.
 Like most fairs, there isn’t much to really revel in at this State Fair.
 If you’re in the market for something perfectly palatable, that is.
 Film aficionados with a passion for films that are slightly “off” in taste, on the other hand, may enjoy this funky deep-fried treat.